 Although, as we will see in the following section, views can be metarepresented as terms of the View sort, it is not possible to use the views constructed at the metalevel in module expressions.
 The views used in the module expressions occurring in metamodules must have been declared at the object level, so that they are present in the database of modules and views declared in the given session.
+However, when using meta-interpreters, explained in Section 19, views constructed at the metalevel can be added to their databases and then used in module expressions.
 Such views are written in quoted form within metamodule expressions, like 'String in 'MAP{'String, 'X} in the example above.